Understanding rental car insurance benefits

 2. Provide documentation including copies of your vehicle rental agreement, repair estimate and itemized repair bill.

-A benefit administrator will be in touch about the next steps.
+The benefit administrator will be in touch about the next steps.

 Many rental car insurance policies require you to provide a notice of loss within 30 days of an event, depending on your specific credit card.
-Review your Benefits Guides to be sure.
+Review your Cardholder Benefits Guides to be sure.

 Mastercard